jcmc/gallery_assist/README.txt

 Incompatibilities
 -----------------
-We would be very grateful if you give us feedback in case you get errors or find issues.
+* I would be very grateful if you give us feedback in case you get errors or find issues.
+I thank you in advance.

 Maintainer